1976 Japanese Grand Prix: Entries

 The field was almost unchanged from the previous race, but Noritake Takahara rented the second Surtees replacing Brett Lunger and Masami Kuwashima replaced Warwick Brown in the second Wolf-Williams.
 However, Kuwashima was himself replaced by Hans Binder during the meeting, after his money failed to materialize.
 Maki resurrected its Formula One car for Tony Trimmer while Heros Racing entered an old Tyrrell for Kazuyoshi Hoshino on Bridgestone tyres, which was the first Formula One start for the Japanese manufacturer.
 Kojima Engineering entered a locally built chassis for Masahiro Hasemi (on Dunlop tyres).

 Championship standings before the race

-Heading into the final race of the season it was Niki Lauda who led the World Driver's Championship by three points ahead of James Hunt.
+Heading into the final race of the season it was Niki Lauda who led the World Drivers' Championship by three points ahead of James Hunt.
 In the Constructors' Championship it was Ferrari who had an eleven point lead over McLaren.
-As this was the final race of the season with 9 points available for the win it meant that the Japanese Grand Prix would decide the Driver's championship although Ferrari had confirmed their win the Constructors in the previous round.
+As this was the final race of the season with 9 points available for the win it meant that the Japanese Grand Prix would decide the Drivers' Championship although Ferrari had confirmed their Constructors' title win in the previous round.